Waterville, Dublin: History

 The area was developed by Granbrind Ltd on land acquired from the Eastern Health Board.
 The land was previously owned successively by the Barons of Castleknock, Baronets of Abbotstown and the barons HolmPatrick.
 These lands formed the principal seat in the civil parish which was part of the barony of Castleknock.

-Waterville is located on the southern edge of Abbotstown Demense which remained in the ownership of the Tyrell family until about 1400 when Thomas Sergent and his wife Joan Tyrell, sister to the last Tyrell Baron of Castleknock, were in residence.
+Waterville is located on the southern edge of Abbotstown Demesne which remained in the ownership of the Tyrell family until about 1400 when Thomas Sergent and his wife Joan Tyrell, sister to the last Tyrell Baron of Castleknock, were in residence.
 By the 17th century, they had passed to the Sir John Dungan who owned one thatched house, several cottages and an old church at Abbotstown.
 Later, the lands at Abbotstown were owned by the Clements family, ancestors to the Earls of Leitrim.

 Among the families to live on the lands at Waterville was the Falkiner family, ennobled as "Baronets of Abbotstown" in 1812.
 The Falkiners married into the Hamilton family who had lands in the neighbouring townland of Sheephill.
 In 1832, both estates were amalgamated by the Hamiltons and a new residence, Abbotstown House, was built as the family seat.

 Ion Trant Hamilton was ennobled by Queen Victoria as Baron HolmPatrick.
 Abbotstown House remained the seat of the barons until 1947 when James Hans Hamilton, 3rd Baron HolmPatrick (1928–1991), lost part of his lands under a Compulsory Purchase Order to allow for the building of James Connolly Memorial Hospital.
 Later, Lord HolmPatrick sold the remaining lands at Abbotstown and Sheephill to the Marine Institute of Ireland.
-The Institute was located at Abbotstown House until 2005 when the house was acquired for Sports Campus Ireland.
+The institute was located at Abbotstown House until 2005 when the house was acquired for the National Sports Campus.
 In the late 1990s half of the lands under the ownership of the health board were sold for development in order to finance the redevelopment of the hospital buildings.